GregorySwart/ESS-Timing-of-Life-Dashboard/Readme.md

 Find something worthwhile to put in navbar pages and main panel tabs or remove them.
 Find map drawer for R and possibly include spacial analysis.
 Sort out the split ballot issue

+You can view the current updated app at https://gregoryswart.shinyapps.io/ess-app/ Data used is available at https://www.europeansocialsurvey.org/